Incentivizing Energy Conservation through Resident Engagement and Utility Allowances: Jamaica Plain Neighborhood Development Corporation

 The goal of this process was to determine a “reasonable” level of energy consumption at Pondview in a way that was transparent and fair with residents, but also fit within the property’s budget structure.
 The ultimate outcome of this project will be transitioning individual unit utility bills entirely to residents, which will reinforce the connection between behavior and energy use.
 The property has already seen some energy saving results, but a full analysis will be completed in summer 2019.
 JPNDC will continue to work with residents to educate them on ways to reduce their consumption and save money on their bills.
 Under the utility allowance structure, Pondview’s budget line item for electricity will be reduced to reflect the sum of its utility allowances and a fair estimate of common area energy costs.
 JPNDC’s goal is to implement utility allowance adjustments in 2019, but if 2018 energy consumption ends up being higher than expected, JPNDC will host another resident energy challenge before setting the allowances.

-Jamaica Plain Neighborhood Development Corporation implements physical building upgrades, resident education, and an energy challenge to establish a baseline for utility allowances and transition utility bills to residents.
+Jamaica Plain Neighborhood Development Corporation worked with residents to achieve energy savings by implementing physical building upgrades as well as resident education to establish a baseline for utility allowance and transition utility bills to residents.

 Residents at Pondview Apartments did not pay their own utility bills directly, disincentivizing them from conserving energy and running counter to JPNDC's energy reduction goals